Lake Como Day Trip from Milan: One Day Itinerary (Self-Guided)

 Anyways, once you get off the train, follow the crowd down from the train station down to the shore.
 Stop at the ferry station and catch the next one to Bellagio for €4.60.
 You can double-check with the ferry staff that you’re on the right ferry as you get on.
 The journey takes 15-20 minutes, and ferries depart two or three times an hour.

-Spend two to three hours in Bellagio, making sure to see Punta di Spartivento (a scenic viewpoint at the far northern tip of the peninsula) and where Via Guiseppe Garibaldi and Salita Serbelloni streets meet (for the famous, cliche Bellagio street view in the right-most photo above).
+Spend two to three hours in Bellagio, making sure to see Punta di Spartivento (a scenic viewpoint at the far northern tip of the peninsula) and where Via Guiseppe Garibaldi and Salita Serbelloni streets meet (for the famous, cliche Bellagio street view in the center photo below).

 If you’re like me and welcome a chance to escape the crowds, also consider a walk to Pescallo.
 It’s a small, quiet village on the other side of the same peninsula as Bellagio, but with no shops or crowds.
 One kind local lady even popped her head out over her balcony and struck up a conversation with me in Italian!
 She noticed me snapping pics of her grapes hanging underneath the balcony, and cut off some grapes for me to catch.
 No exaggeration: they were the single tastiest grapes I’ve ever had in my life!